gabrielgfranca/gabrielgfranca/README.md

 # Hello!
 I'm Gabriel França

 This repository is dedicated to my projects and studies in Python and Rust.
-Here, I share solutions, ideas, and insights as I continue to grow in programming and software engineer.
+Here, I share solutions, ideas, and insights as I continue to grow in programming and Software Development.

 *Current Studing : Python and Rust*